 For the emplacement pallet lifting operation, the TEV design utilizes two lifting features that are attached to each side of the shielded-enclosure lift-frame assembly.
 The shielded-enclosure assembly is raised and lowered by four vertical-lifting mechanisms.
 These mechanisms provide the vertical lifting force required to lift the waste package and pallet assembly.
 The lifting features engage and hoist the pallet along each side and are designed to accept any variation of waste package and pallet lengths.
 The TEV lifts the emplacement pallet with waste package at a nominal hoisting speed of 3 ft/min.
-When the travel lift height has been reached, four transportation shot bolts are mounted in the chassis of the TEV and are electrically activated.
+When the travel lift height has been reached, four transportation shot bolts are engaged to carry the load of the shielded enclosure during transportation.
+The transportation shot bolts are mounted in the chassis of the TEV and are electrically activated.
 The transportation shot bolts are driven into holes in the sides of the lifting features.
 Once the transportation shot bolts are engaged, the screw jacks can be lowered, which removes the load of the shielded enclosure and waste package from the screw jack components during travel.
 The transportation shot bolts minimize the potential for a waste package drop and reduce vibrations being transmitted from the rails during movement of the TEV (ASME NOG-1-2004, Table 5331.1-1).